Health and Physical Education

 ED 284LClinical III0.5

-ED 320Curriculum, Planning & Assessment I2
+ED 320Curriculum, Planning, and Assessment I2

 ED 321LClinical IV0.5